mgit-at/pagespeed-builder/Readme.md

 # Pagespeed-builder

-Script / Dockerfile for building google pagespeed as a dynamic module for nginx.
+Script / Dockerfile for building a debian package containing [google pagespeed](https://developers.google.com/speed/pagespeed/module/) as a dynamic module for nginx.

 # Build

-To build an installable libnginx-mod-pagespeed deb file you just have to clone this repository, change the `DISTRO`, `CODENAME` and `VERSION` (pagespeed version) variables in the Makefile according to your needs and then run `make`.
-After a successfull build the resulting packages should appear in `build`.
+For debian stretch:

+`git clone git@github.com:mgit-at/pagespeed-builder.git`
+`cd pagespeed-builder && make`

+For building pagespeed with other versions of debian / nginx change the `CODENAME` variable inside the Makefile.
+If you want an other version of pagepeed adjust the `VERSION` variable in the Makefile.
+The resulting files will appear in a build folder.